 Conveniently situated at the north-east edge of the Old Town, Kraków Główny is within easy walking distance of most Old Town accommodation, making trams and taxis largely unnecessary.
 If you’re travelling further than you care to walk, you can catch trams to Kazimierz (number 50 in the direction of ‘Kurdwanów’ stops at 'Miodowa' in Kazimierz, for example) and other parts of the city by following signs underground to ‘Dworzec Główny Tunel.’
 Further tram stops are located just outside the station exits.
 To skip that trouble however, when you disembark your train immediately head up rather than down from the platform and you’ll find yourself on the top floor parking garage where taxis are waiting to whisk you away.

-If you opt to walk - and we encourage you to do so, wandering into the Old Town is dreamy - you’ll find that getting out of the station is a bit of a challenge.
+If you opt to walk - and we encourage you to do so, wandering into the Old Town is dreamy - you’ll find that getting out of the station is now a bit of a challenge.
 There are at least four exits and it’s wise to choose the correct one, based on where you want to go.
 Following signs to ‘ul.
-Pawia’ will lead you straight into the Galeria Krakowska shopping mall (in the words of Admiral Ackbar: “It’s a trap!”).
-Signs to ‘dworzec autobusowy’ or ‘ul.
+Pawia’ will lead you straight into the Galeria Krakowska shopping mall (in the words of Admiral Ackbar: “It’s a traaap!”).
+Signs to ‘Dworzec Autobusowy’ or ‘ul.
 Bosacka’ will put you on the east side of the transport complex (further from the market square).
-If you want to head straight to the market square (do it, it’s only 10mins away!) it may be easier to take the stairs down from the platforms, rather than the escalators into the new complex.
+If you want to head straight to the market square (do it, it’s only 10mins away!) it is easier to take the stairs down from the platforms to the old 'Magda' tunnel, rather than the escalators into the new complex.
 Once in the tunnel there is a staircase just after platform 1 that will lead you to daylight.
 If you end up in the main complex, follow the clearly marked signs to ‘Stare Miasto’ or ‘ul.
 Lubicz’ to escape.
 Once outside, cross the plaza in front of the old station building (Galeria Krakowska is on your right) to the Andels Hotel and follow the crowds through the underpass; bear right and enjoy a stroll through the Planty Park for two blocks before making a left on Floriańska Street at the Barbican and you’re on the ‘Path of Kings’ to the market square.
 You’ve arrived.

 Departing By Train: